Pranesh1221/JavaScript-Coding-Practice/README.md

 In this example, we are not returning any values, we are simply logging the values of the accumulator and the current value.

 The value of the accumulator is equal to the previously returned value of the callback function.
-If you don't pass the optional `initialValue` argument to the `reduce` method, the accumulator is equal to the first element on the first call.
+If you don\'t pass the optional `initialValue` argument to the `reduce` method, the accumulator is equal to the first element on the first call.

 On the first call, the accumulator (`x`) is `1`, and the current value (`y`) is `2`.
-We don't return from the callback function, we log the accumulator and current value: `1` and `2` get logged.
+We don\'t return from the callback function, we log the accumulator and current value: `1` and `2` get logged.

-If you don't return a value from a function, it returns `undefined`.
+If you don\'t return a value from a function, it returns `undefined`.
 On the next call, the accumulator is `undefined`, and the current value is `3`. `undefined` and `3` get logged.

-On the fourth call, we again don't return from the callback function.
+On the fourth call, we again don\'t return from the callback function.
 The accumulator is again `undefined`, and the current value is `4`. `undefined` and `4` get logged.

 </p>
 </details>